DIRECT0R-ctrl/mimir-library/README.md

-📚 Mimir Library
+# 📚 Mimir Library

-Mimir is a digital library project built by Aymane Laksimi — a space where stories, knowledge, and self-growth meet.
+**Mimir** is a digital library project built by **Aymane Laksimi**, where **stories, knowledge, and self-growth** meet.
-It was designed with HTML and CSS to reflect simplicity, focus, and harmony between design and purpose.

-🧠 Overview

-Mimir is a front-end project that represents a modern digital library interface.
-The goal is to give users a smooth and inspiring experience while exploring books, discovering new titles, and connecting with the idea that “a reader lives a thousand lives before he dies.”

-This project was developed as part of the YouCode training program, focusing on mastering HTML and CSS fundamentals through real-world design.

-🎯 Objectives

-Apply clean and semantic HTML structure.

-Build a responsive and visually balanced CSS layout.

-Recreate a professional library environment with multiple pages.

-Strengthen design sense and attention to detail.
+It offers a simple, elegant interface that allows users to browse books, request new titles, and explore featured selections — all in one minimalist design.

+---

-🧩 Features
+## ✨ Features

-✅ Home Page — Intro quote, navigation bar, and highlighted “Book of the Week”.
+- 🏠 **Home Page** — Showcases recently added books and the “Book of the Week.”
-✅ All Books Page — Displays all available books in an organized grid.
+- 📖 **All Books Page** — Displays a complete list of available books.
-✅ Single Book Page — Focused display of one featured book.
-✅ Request Page — A form for users to suggest new books.
+- 📝 **Request Page** — Lets users request new books to be added to the library.
+- 🔍 **Search Bar** — Quickly search by book title or author.
-✅ Login / Sign Up Page — Clean entry point for user access (UI only).
+- 👤 **Login / Sign Up Page** — For future user authentication and personalization.
-✅ Navigation Bar — Accessible across all pages for smooth transitions.

-🖥️ Technologies Used

-HTML5 — For semantic structure and accessibility.

-CSS3 — For layout, color, typography, and responsiveness.

-Google Fonts — Elegant typography using Inter and Playfair Display.

-No JavaScript — Focused on mastering static design principles.
+- 💡 **Responsive Design** — Designed for readability and clarity across all devices.

+---

-🗂️ Project Structure
+## 🗂️ Project Structure

 Mimir/
 │